 Then we’ll go over to Visual Studio Code, add a column for separating the codes, and then paste the code.

 Once again, we’ll save our theme file.
 Then we’ll go back to Power BI and apply the theme files.
-We can see that all the texts have now turned to blue.
+We can see that all the texts have now turned blue.

 Let’s save that again, go back to Power BI, and import the JSON theme file one more time.
-Now, we can see all the texts changed to red.
+Now, we can see all the texts have changed to red.

 Changing The Background For Custom Theming

 Now let’s look at the page background and set it to the second darkest color in our palette.
 We’ll go over to Notepad++, grab our page background code block, and copy it.